MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-model-papp.md

 ## Parameters

-For a list of the parameters used in Azure OpenAI Service, go to [parameters] in Power Automate(azure-openai-model-pauto.md#parameters).
+For a list of the parameters used in Azure OpenAI Service, go to [parameters](azure-openai-model-pauto.md#parameters) in Power Automate.

 ### See also